Nick2191/Shelf-Notes-A-Book-Note-Database-Project/README.md

 Follow these steps to set up and run the Shelf-Notes application:

 1. Database Setup
-Create a PostgreSQL database with the following columns: isbn, title, author, summary, notes, rating, date_read.
+Create a PostgreSQL database named booknotes and a table titled books with the following columns: isbn, title, author, summary, notes, rating, date_read.
 Use the provided queries.sql file for the exact SET DateStyle and CREATE TABLE commands.
 Optionally, use the sample INSERT INTO command in the queries.sql file to populate the database with initial data.

+Next create a table named users with the following columns: userid, email, and passwordhash
+Use the provided queries.sql file for the exact CREATE TABLE commands.

 2. Environment Variables
 Create a .env file in the root directory of the project.